justinknguyen/BeatBind/README.md

 You can open the settings again by right-clicking on the app's system tray icon.

+## Updating

+1. Copy and save your `beatbind-config.json` file somewhere
+1. Replace your `BeatBind` folder with the updated version
+1. Paste inside the folder your saved `beatbind-config.json` file

 ## Troubleshooting

 Please go through the below steps before creating an Issue ticket.